-2.19.2 - Correcting a Drive-wheel Braking Skid
+2.19.2 Correcting a drivewheel braking skid

-Do the following to correct a drive-wheel braking skid.
+Do the following to correct a drive-wheel braking skid:

-Stop Braking.
-This will let the rear wheels roll again, and keep the rear wheels from sliding.

-Countersteer.
-As a vehicle turns back on course, it has a tendency to keep on turning.
-Unless you turn the steering wheel quickly the other way, you may find yourself skidding in the opposite direction.
+- Stop braking.
+This will let the rear wheels roll again and keep the rear wheels from sliding any further.
+If on ice, push in the clutch to let the wheels turn freely. - Steer.
+When a vehicle begins to slide sideways, quickly steer in the direction you want the vehicle to go-down the road.
+You must turn the wheel quickly. - Countersteer.
+As a vehicle turns back on course, it has a tendency to keep right on turning.
+Unless you turn the steering wheel quickly the other way, you may find yourself sliding in the opposite direction.

-Learning to stay off the brake, turn the steering wheel quickly, push in the clutch, and countersteer in a skid takes a lot of practice.
+Learning to stay off the brake, turn the steering wheel quickly, push in the clutch and counter-steer in a skid takes a lot of practice.
 The best place to get this practice is on a large driving range or "skid pad."

-2.19.3 - Front-wheel Skids
+2.19.3 Front-wheel skids

-Driving too fast for conditions causes most frontwheel skids.
-Other causes include lack of tread on the front tires and cargo loaded so not enough weight is on the front axle.
+Most front-wheel skids are caused by driving too fast for conditions.
+Other causes are lack of tread on the front tires and cargo loaded so not enough weight is on the front axle.
 In a front-wheel skid, the front end tends to go in a straight line regardless of how much you turn the steering wheel.
 On a very slippery surface, you may not be able to steer around a curve or turn.

 When a front-wheel skid occurs, the only way to stop the skid is to let the vehicle slow down.
-Stop turning and/or braking so hard.
+Stop turning and/ or braking so hard.
 Slow down as quickly as possible without skidding.